nimh-sfim/rtcog/docs/source/custom_plugin.rst

        "action" MyActionSeries     # Optional
    }

-Now, you can pass the name of your experiment when running ``rtcog`` and it will look it up in the registry: ``--exp_type my_custom_experiment``
+Now, you can pass the name of your experiment plugin when running ``rtcog`` and it will look it up in the registry: ``--exp_type my_custom_experiment``